csfeeser/Python/challenges/ansible vs python.md

 ### CHALLENGE OBJECTIVE:

 Let's pretend that the `sl` application is one of several legitimate services we need to provision on a network of machines and/or VMs.
-Write a script (***PLEASE steal code from Lab 66***) that does the following:
+Edit one of our scripts from last week (***Parmiko Lab 66, included below***) that does the following:

 - runs against `bender`,`fry`, AND `zoidberg`
 - installs the `sl` application